-My wife Laura and I have two kids Riley and Reese, bulldog Titan and live in a modest home in NE Portland.
+My wife Laura and I have two kids Riley and Reese, bulldog Titan and live in a nice home in NE Portland.
 I began my career path on small projects with people who knew nothing about what was to occur.
 I learned early on to be honest, ethical, timely and blunt.
 By keeping facts straight and demonstrating the above mentioned, clients tend to better understand there are some circumstances beyond anyone’s control.
 No one wants to have to explain this, so I have developed a very plain and simple way to convey so all understand the same.
 If all heads aren’t nodding I know I need to change the example.
 People are usually glad I am on their team.

 ~ I am up front with clients as to what could and may happen as a result of the project at hand.
 This is a very important aspect of construction today in my opinion.
 People want straight answers, honesty, and a budget and schedule staying close to stated format.
 This will suffice even the harshest of clientele.
 This is how I have always operated and hasn’t yielded negative results.